THE WILLIAM B. HARTSFIELD ATLANTA INTERNATIONAL AIRPORT

 An infrared NASA photo of ATL taken on May 5, 1970 shows 2 parallel runways and 2 crosswind runways in use.
 The houses west of the airport had been removed for the planned midfield terminal but at this point the streets still remained.
 Also, an entire subdivision on the east side of the airport was flattened to make way for the expansion of Delta's maintenance facilities.

 Circa 1971 postcard showing one of Delta's L-100 Air Freighters, the commercial version of the Lockheed Hercules.
-With the arrival of the Boeing 747s and DC-10s with their enormous cargo holds, the specialized freighters were no longer necessary and were retired in 1973.
+With the arrival of the Boeing 747s and DC-10s with their enormous cargo holds, these specialized freighters were no longer necessary and were retired in 1973.

 A United Airlines 737 preparing to leave the gate, as seen from the observation deck, March 1970.